 Do I get a male or female Newfypoo?

 When considering a puppy, most people already know if they want male or female based on past/current dogs they've had, and some don't have a preference.
 The number one consideration is size.
 Our male dogs have almost always been larger than the females within the same litter (example: 100 lb, 105 lb, & 120 lb females vs 130 lb male).

 Other than that, determine the cost of spay/neuter (required in our health guarantee) spay is more expensive.

 There's many websites and other resources with much more information to help you make a decision.

 What is the current time on the Waiting List?

-View the actual Waiting List for timeframes for the F1 Standard, F1b Standard, & the Mini lists.
-This is approximate only.
-On the litters page you'll see when we expect litters and about how many puppies, this is another way to see when you'll be able to get a puppy.
+View the actual Waiting List for the F1 Standard, F1b Standard, & the Mini lists.
+Correspond that with the litters page where you'll see when we expect litters and if they're available/reserved.
 We never guarantee a specific litter when you'll get a puppy.

 Do Newfypoos shed?

 A very common question.
 I've seen many doodle breeders (mostly newer breeders) guarantee no shedding.
 We do not guarantee no shedding.
 Here are the reasons.
 The generations vary.